Compact & Optimize Data (Merge)

 Enable Merge on Tables

-By default, all tables have merge enabled.
-You can disable merge with the table API endpoint.
-Disabling merge will immediately stop new merge jobs from running, but any already queued merge jobs will still run.
+All tables have merge enabled by default.
+You can enable and disable merge with the PATCH table API endpoint.
+Disabling merge will immediately stop new merge jobs from running, but any merge jobs already in the queue will still run.

 {